Monday, February 29, 2016

 Zoom

-Varennes itself was devastated by the two world wars.
-Only a panel on the police station that occupies the grocery store where the king and his entourage were harbored recalls the drama.
+Varennes itself was devastated by World War I. A panel on the police station on the site of the grocery store where the king and his entourage were forced to spend the night is all that recalls the drama.

-Bondy: The suburban town where the royals join chambermaids and baggage, and exchange the ordinary vehicle with which they leave Paris for the spectacular coach that the next page describes.
+Bondy: Where the royals joined chambermaids and baggage, and exchanged the ordinary vehicle with which they slipped out of Paris for the spectacular coach that the next page describes.

 Sainte-Menehould: The relay for changing horses whose owner recognized the king.

-Montmédy: A citadel on the border with Austria (now Belgium), beyond which royalist forces were massed; Louis's destination.
+Montmédy: Louis's destination, a citadel on the border with Austria (now Belgium) beyond which the royalist forces were massed.

 # # #